OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

         }
         else {
             console.log(JSON.stringify(asyncResult));
-        });
+        }
+    }
+);
 ```

-You can also get more custom properties if you specify them in the request string as other [**ExtendedFieldURI** elements](/exchange/client-developer/web-service-reference/extendedfielduri).
+You can also get more custom properties if you specify them in the request string as other [ExtendedFieldURI](/exchange/client-developer/web-service-reference/extendedfielduri) elements.

 #### Get custom properties using REST